Lindsey Boes, MS, LMFT

 Who Are My Clients?

 My clients have experienced a large range of mental health concerns, from bipolar moods, anxiety, cut off from family, infidelity, self-harm, suicidal thoughts, violence at home, and shame.
+Often times my clients are Highly Sensitive People (HSPs), who are more sensitive to external stimuli and get overstimulated, overwhelmed, and struggle with self-esteem.
 I have worked with relationships experiencing infidelity, disrespect, mistrust, different expectations of the relationship, and financial stress.
 I truly enjoy working with adolescents, adults, romantic relationships, families, and people experiencing social oppression such as racism, sexism, homophobia, transphobia, low-income, stigma from the corrections system, and multi-cultural relationships.

-In short: I love working with people who are given fewer opportunities to share their story.
+In short: I love working with people who are given fewer opportunities to share their stories.

 I believe one of the most important factors in the outcome of therapy is the professional relationship between the therapist and the client.
 My primary focus throughout the therapy process is creating and maintaining a space where my clients feel safe, affirmed, and cared for.
 I offer free 20 minute consultations to provide potential clients the opportunity to decide if they feel we are a good fit.